Helvetica's Feathered Friends

 Obv: HEADS YOU WIN IF YOU JOIN THE ORDER OF OWLS, to left of owl's head and neck facing left.

-TALES YOU LOSE IF YOU DO NOT JOIN THE ORDER OF OWLS, to the right of the back half of the owl.
+TAILS YOU LOSE IF YOU DO NOT JOIN THE ORDER OF OWLS, to the right of the back half of the owl.

 I am not sure to which Order of Owls that this refers.
 There was a masonically related "Independent Order of Owls", founded in St. Louis, MO in the 1890, and an "Order of Owls" fraternity, founded in 1904 in South Bend, IN, still exists.
 There was also a Boy Scout "Order of Owls" at Camp Caudle AK, prior to 1938.
 I bought this on ebay from a Canadian seller.